dotnet/docs-maui/docs/user-interface/controls/collectionview/populate-data.md

 ## Load data incrementally

 <xref:Microsoft.Maui.Controls.CollectionView> supports incremental data virtualization as the user scrolls.
 This enables scenarios such as asynchronously loading a page of data from a web service, as the user scrolls.
 In addition, the point at which more data is loaded is configurable so that users don't see blank space, or are stopped from scrolling.

+> [!WARNING]
+> Don't attempt to load data incrementally in a <xref:Microsoft.Maui.Controls.CollectionView> that's in a <xref:Microsoft.Maui.Controls.StackLayout>.
+This scenario will cause an infinite loop to occur where the <xref:Microsoft.Maui.Controls.CollectionView> will keep expanding.

 <xref:Microsoft.Maui.Controls.CollectionView> defines the following properties to control incremental loading of data: